jscud/gristvm/docs/op-codes.md

 8 followed by one parameter
 1. the register whose integer (4 byte) value should be written to the top of the stack.
 The top of the stack is automatically advanced.

-### 9 - PUSHB
+### 9 - POP

-8 followed by one parameter
-1. the register from which the lowest order byte should be written to the top of the stack.
-The top of the stack is automatically advanced.

-### 10 - PUSHF

-8 followed by one parameter
+9 followed by one parameter
-1. the register from which a double precision floating point (8 byte) value should be written to the top of the stack.
-The top of the stack is automatically advanced.
+1. the register to which the top 4 bytes of the stack should be loaded into.
+The top 4 bytes on the stack are read in little endian order to produce a signed integer.
+The stack pointer is automatically decremented to release the top 4 bytes that were read.